- Home/

 Medicines and medical products: prescription medication, first aid kit, eye care products (also cotton swabs, cotton pads, etc.)

-Feminine products: sanitary napkins, tampons, cups
+Period products: pads, tampons, cups

 Paper products: toilet paper, paper towels